BU-NU-CLOUD-SP18/Cross-Layer-Tracing-in-Kubernetes/README.md

 4.Provides an abstraction through which each container is able to communicate with the outside world

+●	Control plane & Data plane: The decision making part of Kubernetes which decides what has to be done with each containers according to its description.
+Data Plane is the part which enforces all of control plane’s decisions and it allows applications to remain agnostic to their surroundings.

+●	Tracing: Tracing is a method to to understand the performance/correctness of deploying distributed applications.

+Three steps of tracing:
-●	Tracing: Every request has Its own label, we name it as ‘TraceID’.
-When a specific  request call an API in a components of a system, we can create a event labeled by its ‘TraceID’.
+1.Adding trace points to datapath: When app makes a request, it will generate a unique ID for the request we name it as ‘TraceID’.
+Trace points is like a event triggered When a request calls an API in the component of a system
 By collecting these events, we get a ‘thread’ of movement of  this specific request.

 ●	Jaeger: a distributed tracing used for monitoring microservices-based distributed systems.